 Access to Strains

-NIH's statement on repository deposition and center sequencing
+Early in the project, NIH released the following statement on repository deposition and center sequencing:

 The HMP Consortium has made a commitment to making available bacterial strains whose genomes are sequenced as part of the HMP.
 Many of these strains are already available in public repositories, such as ATCC and DSMZ, but for those strains not available, the HMP will ensure the deposition of strains into the Biodefense and Emerging Infections Research Resources Repository (BEI).
 The deposition process includes a number of steps required by both the collaborator making the deposit and BEI.
 In order to prevent unnecessary delays in sequencing, the HMP sequencing centers and NIH staff have agreed to a specific time point at which sequencing can be initiated.
 Sequencing can begin when the collaborator depositing this strain has contacted BEI and has submitted the deposit forms to BEI.
 This corresponds with the deposition status of "BEI Contacted" on the HMP DACC.
 Even though this allows sequencing to begin before the strain is fully available at BEI, the HMP maintains its commitment to ensuring each sequence strain becomes publicly available.